Kratom is a medicinal plant native to Southeast Asia.

 That said, don’t expect the symptoms of withdrawal to go away entirely after taking kratom.

 This is only a tool, but you still need to experience some withdrawal symptoms in order for the body to regain its natural homeostatic balance.

 Kratom merely serves as a substitute to get off the more addictive and dangerous prescription or street opiates.
 Kratom will then need to be weaned off later — but it’s much easier to quit kratom than it is chemical opiates.

 Kratom has undeniable euphoric and mood-supportive benefits, and some strains are well-known for their anxiolytic benefits.

-However, before you jump into using kratom for mood or anxiety, it’s important to identify why you might be feeling this way.
+However, before you use kratom for mood or anxiety, it’s important to identify why you might feel this way.
 If you’re using kratom as a crutch to mask the underlying cause, it’s eventually going to stop working or come back to bite you in another way.

 If you’re using kratom on top of other methods to work on your mental health, it’s going to be a much more powerful and long-lasting tool.